 When I mentioned this to Matar, her reaction was warm and immediate.
 “I’m so glad to hear you say that.
 For me, it’s important that women can recognize themselves in my work.
 We live in a very polarized world right now, but girls around the world are growing up and experiencing similar feelings, the push and pull, and it’s important for me to portray that.”

 The girls and women that Matar photographs in “Becoming” and “L’Enfant Femme” are between the ages of 9 and 17.
 In addition to the swirling emotions that take hold during this period, it is also a time of distinct physical change.
 All of Matar’s series on women explore periods of transition—the stages of adolescence, female middle age—and the passing of time.
 All of these shifts, whether emotional or physical, are experienced by women around the world, despite any perceived barriers of nationality or religion.
 Matar went on: “I thought to myself, well, you know what would be great?
 If people could look at my work and start seeing themselves in someone they thought of as ‘other’ or ‘different.’
 My aim was to show our universality, our shared humanity.
 Maybe if more people saw themselves in one another—maybe if we start relating to each other as human beings with shared experiences—the rest won’t matter as much.”

 —Rania Matar, interviewed by Coralie Kraft

 A combination of Matar’s projects on womanhood will be exhibited in a solo show at the Amon Carter Museum of American Art in Fort Worth, TX, in an exhibition titled In Her Image.
 The show is curated by Joy Kim, who noted that ”Together these four series offer a powerful image of how female identity is shaped not only over time but also across cultures.”
-It will be on view from December 23, 2017-June 17, 2018.
+It will be on view until June 17, 2018.